arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 # NIP-X -- Nostr Relays as OHTTP Targets

 This NIP defines how a Nostr relay can expose an **Oblivious HTTP (OHTTP) target** interface so that clients can send Nostr requests through an **OHTTP relay** without revealing their network identity to the target relay.
-Each request is encapsulated with an ephemeral HPKE key pair and routed via an OHTTP relay as per RFC 9458.
-The target relay processes the (decapsulated) request, decrypts the payload, and returns a response; the OHTTP relay cannot read contents, and the target relay cannot see client metadata.
+Each request is encrypted with an ephemeral HPKE key pair and routed via an OHTTP relay as per RFC 9458.
+The target relay decrypts the payload, processes the encapsulated request, and returns a response; the OHTTP relay cannot read contents, and the target Nostr relay cannot see client metadata.

 Critical note: this design relies on two distinct roles (OHTTP relay and OHTTP target).
 If a single operator controls both and colludes, client unlinkability collapses (a known limitation of OHTTP).
 See RFC 9458 for the trust split and limitations. ([IETF](https://www.ietf.org/rfc/rfc9458.html), [RFC Editor](https://www.rfc-editor.org/info/rfc9458))